-default_encod A pointer to a parameter.
-You must define the format of this string, which can include any information of interest to your character conversion DLL. allow_detectio A flag that determines if the MME and the character conversion DLL are permitted to perform encoding detection.
+default_en coding A pointer to a parameter.
+You must define the format of this string, which can include any information of interest to your character conversion DLL. allow_dete ection A flag that determines if the MME and the character conversion DLL are permitted to perform encoding detection.
 If it is set to 1 detection is permitted; if it is set to 0, detection is not permitted.
-Description to custom rout string, and a se string can be, f or a numeric va onvert_setup() provides an interface for passing a string from the MME ines to help them determine character encodings.
-It should accept this etting determining if character encoding detection is permitted.
-The for example, the name of an encoding, such as "8859-4" or "shift-JIS", alue formatted as an ASCII string, or anything else that the HMI can be the DLL determine what it should do with character strings. ction mme_charconvert_setup() is designed to call convert_setup() .
-For ton see mme_charconvert_setup() in the MME API Reference . ! he function convert_setup() may be called at any time.
-The MME cking mechanism, so the DLL must maintain the integrity of its own If it is successf it should return ful, this function should return 0 (zero).
-If this function is not successful, n -1. convert_to_utf8() int convert c_to_utf8( const char in_str, Arguments n_str A A pointer to the input string in any encoding. out_str A A pointer to the output string buffer to hold the resulting UTF-8 string.
-S The input size of the buffer, in bytes.
-If this parameter is 0, the buffer ize is not known, and the DLL should call strlen() to find the buffer's ength.

-out\size The output buffer size, in bytes.
+Description to custom a string, and string can or a numer routines to a setting o be, for exa ic value fo setup() provides an interface for passing a string from the MME below help them determine character encodings.
+It should accept this determining if character encoding detection is permitted.
+The ample, the name of an encoding, such as "8859-4" or "shift-JIS", prmatted as an ASCII string, or anything else that the HMI can DLL determine what it should do with character strings.
+The MME function mme_charconvert_setup() is designed to call convert_setup() .
+For more information see mme_charconvert_setup() in the MME API Reference . !
+CAUTION: The function convert_setup() may be called at any time.
+The MME provides no locking mechanism, so the DLL must maintain the integrity of its own variables.
+If it is successful, this function should return 0 (zero).
+If this function is not successful it should return -1. convert_to_utf8() int convert_to_utf8(const char in_str, Arguments n_str A poin ter to the input string in any encoding. out_str A poin ter to the output string buffer to hold the resulting UTF-8 string. in_size - put size of the buffer, in bytes.
+If this parameter is 0, the buffer not known, and the DLL should call strlen() to find the buffer's out_size The output buffer size, in bytes.